-With more than 40,000 Twitter followers and 80,000 Facebook fans, Medina is one of the station’s most prolific social networkers.
+With more than 45,000 Twitter followers and nearly 80,000 Facebook followers, Medina is one of the station’s most prolific social networkers.
 He’s also highly engaged with viewers on Google+, Pinterest, Instagram and Path, a mobile social network.
-He uses his presence across multiple social media platforms in both the digital sphere and on television.
-He constantly looks for ways to leverage the ‘second screen’ experience encouraging the station’s viewers to engage on Twitter and Facebook.
+He uses his news stories across multiple social media platforms in both the digital sphere and on television.
+He is also known for leveraging the ‘second screen’ experience by encouraging the station’s viewers to engage on Twitter and Facebook.

 Medina joined NBC4 as an anchor and manager of “News Raw,” a news show that aired on the station’s digital channel, which focused on hyper local news coverage, culture, technology and social media.
 Coincidentally, Facebook and Twitter were taking off around the same time and Medina used these social media outlets to offer content that he reported on NBC4.